POS user interface visual configurations

 Custom theme – By default, POS buttons use the accent color from the visual profile.
 When you select the Use custom theme check box, you can specify additional colors.

-Modern POS and Cloud POS use only the Back color and Font color values.
+The Store Commerce app and Store Commerce for web only use the Back color and Font color values.

 Button image – Buttons can include images or icons.
 Select among the available images that are specified at Retail and Commerce > Channel setup > POS setup > POS > Images.